michdess/device-dashboard/README.md

 #Device Dashboard
 The device dashboard show the results of an API call to a device list and their device readings.
 It is built using Laravel and Vue.

 Opening the app will load the device list.
-Double clicking on a device will open the detail view.
+Clicking on a device will open the detail view.

 ## Installation
 To install first git clone the repo